3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 More than 3.4 million homeowners are temporarily skipping their mortgage payments because they've lost income during the pandemic.
 Under the CARES Act rescue package passed by Congress, affected homeowners can skip or delay payments for up to a year.

-Jasmine's husband Frank Gullo works for the Long Island Rail Road, which cut back his hours.
-Even with Jasmine's unemployment money, the couple says they're still making thousands of dollars less a month.
+Esposito-Gullo's husband, Frank Gullo, works for the Long Island Rail Road, which cut back his hours.
+Even with Esposito-Gullo's unemployment money, the couple says they're still making thousands of dollars less a month.
 So they called up their lender, Freedom Mortgage.

-"They told me, yes, you can skip three months' payments," Frank says.
+"They told me, yes, you can skip three months' payments," Gullo says.
 "But then they told me there was a balloon payment at the end of it."
-He was told after three months, they'd have to come up with all the money for those skipped payments.
+He was told that after three months, they'd have to come up with all the money for those skipped payments.
 So they'd suddenly owe four months of mortgage payments all at once — $14,000.

-"$14,000 in one shot!" he says, "to come up with a balloon payment of that much."
+"$14,000 in one shot!" he says, "To come up with a balloon payment of that much."

-"It's impossible," Jasmine says.
+"It's impossible," Esposito-Gullo says.
 "This pile of money is just going to magically appear from somewhere?"

-Frank says it made no sense to him just how this was supposed to help anybody in the middle of the pandemic.
-"If everyone's lost their job at this point," he says.
-"How is that helping?
+Gullo says it made no sense to him just how this was supposed to help anybody in the middle of the pandemic.
+"If everyone's lost their job at this point," he says, "how is that helping?
 That's doing the exact opposite.
 That's putting people in further debt once we get out of this."

-Meanwhile Frank has already had to use some of his 401(k) retirement money to pay bills.
+Meanwhile, Gullo has already had to use some of his 401(k) retirement money to pay bills.

-And the couple's not alone.
-Lynn Daniels, a massage therapist in Brighton, Colo., says she and her husband both lost basically all of their income.
+And the couple is not alone.
+Lynn Daniels, a massage therapist in Brighton, Colo., says she and her husband both have lost basically all of their income.
 And she says her mortgage company, which is called Mr. Cooper, told her much the same thing about the balloon payment.

-"It took my breath away," says Daniels, "that this was so unhelpful being unemployed, where would I come up with that kind of money?"
+"It took my breath away," says Daniels, "that this was so unhelpful being unemployed.
+Where would I come up with that kind of money?"

 Lenders demanding giant balloon payments is not how this program is supposed to be working.
 Under the admittedly complex rules from various regulators, there's actually a much better option to make up the missed payments.
 And some other homeowners are being told they can get it.

-"In the vast majority of cases, what should happen at the end of the CARES Act forbearance period, is that homeowners should be given the opportunity to have those missed payments put on the back end of their mortgage," says Diane Thompson, a former attorney with the Consumer Financial Protection Bureau.
+"In the vast majority of cases, what should happen at the end of the CARES Act forbearance period is that homeowners should be given the opportunity to have those missed payments put on the back end of their mortgage," says Diane Thompson, a former attorney with the Consumer Financial Protection Bureau.

-So if you have a 30-year mortgage and skip six months of payments, then you'd get six months of payments tacked onto the back-end of that 30-year term.
+So if you have a 30-year mortgage and skip six months of payments, then you'd get six months of payments tacked onto the back end of that 30-year term.

-That means when you get back on your feet financially, you can just return to making your regular monthly mortgage payment — your payment doesn't go up and you don't get socked with a giant bill that you can't afford.
+That means when you get back on your feet financially, you can just return to making your regular monthly mortgage payment — your payment doesn't go up, and you don't get socked with a giant bill that you can't afford.

 Thompson, who is now working with the National Consumer Law Center, says Congress should make this the default option that homeowners get automatically.

-She says that would fix the current situation, where the repayment method gets determined months down the road when the homeowner is ready to resume paying.
+She says that this would fix the current situation, where the repayment method gets determined months down the road when the homeowner is ready to resume paying.
 Tacking the payments on the back of the loan is what should happen for most borrowers if the mortgage companies follow the rules, she says.
-But that leaves a lot of painful uncertainty hanging in the air for people.
-Especially when borrowers in the meantime are being told about possible outcomes that are wildly inappropriate for their situation.
+But that leaves a lot of painful uncertainty hanging in the air for people, especially when borrowers in the meantime are being told about possible outcomes that are wildly inappropriate for their situation.

-These mortgage companies, known as loan servicers, have call center representatives working from home amid a pandemic trying to deal with a complex set of rules for different types of loans.
+These mortgage companies, known as loan servicers, have call center representatives working from home amid a pandemic and trying to deal with a complex set of rules for different types of loans.
 Clearly, many are making mistakes and giving borrowers bad information.

-Add to that bad incentives: Some housing advocates think some companies are intentionally trying to scare away borrowers because if too many skip mortgage payments that creates cash flow problems for the mortgage servicers.
-It costs the servicers money, and could even drive some out of business.
+Add to that bad incentives: Some housing advocates think some companies are intentionally trying to scare away borrowers because if too many skip mortgage payments, that creates cash flow problems for the mortgage servicers.
+It costs the servicers money and could even drive some out of business.
 The industry has been lobbying for financing help from the federal government.

 "When servicers are telling homeowners that they have to make a lump sum payment, that's contrary to the law and contrary to all of the guidance I've seen coming out from the various regulators," Thompson says.

 Freedom Mortgage says it is "fully complying with the CARES Act."
 The company refused to discuss any particular case, citing borrower privacy.
-And it said it was prepared to offer quote "all options currently allowed by the various government agencies."
+And it said it was prepared to offer "all options currently allowed by the various government agencies."

-But, again, some of those other options aren't appropriate for the situation most struggling homeowners find themselves in and they sound terrible to borrowers.
+But, again, some of those other options aren't appropriate for the situation most struggling homeowners find themselves in, and they sound terrible to borrowers.

 The Federal Housing Finance Agency, which regulates Fannie Mae and Freddie Mac, says that borrowers in forbearance whose loans are backed by the two mortgage giants "are not required to repay the missed payments in one lump sum."
 The CARES Act mortgage forbearance covers all types of government-guaranteed mortgages, or about 70% of all home loans.